fastoch/JavaScript/Node & Express.md

 then it executes the next function in the stack.

 To mount a middleware function at root level, you can use the `app.use(<mware-function>)` method.
-This method executes for all HTTP methods (GET, POST, PUT, etc.) unless a specific path is specified.
+This method executes for all HTTP methods (GET, POST, PUT, etc.), unless a specific path is specified.
 In this case, the function will be executed for all the requests, but you can also set more specific conditions.
 For example, if you want a function to be executed only for POST requests you could use `app.post(<mware-function>)`.
 Analogous methods exist for all the HTTP verbs (GET, DELETE, PUT, ...).

 We will build a simple logger.
 For every request, it should log to the console a string taking the following format: `method path - ip`
 An example would look like this: `GET /json - ::ffff:127.0.0.1`
-- You can get the request method (http verb), the relative route path, and the caller's ip from the request object using `req.method`, `req.path` and `req.ip`.
+- You can get the request method (http verb), the relative route path, and the caller's IP from the request object using `req.method`, `req.path` and `req.ip`.
 - Remember to call `next()` when you are done, or your server will be stuck forever